flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

 interruptible-failure-threshold (int64)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-number of failures for a node to be still considered interruptible'
+number of failures for a node to be still considered interruptible.

 **Default Value**: